 nothing says four-wheel driving like a day out on the beach —blue skies, bluer water and endless empty dunes.

 Sand driving can be the most rewarding type of four-wheel driving you'll ever do, but it can also bite back hard if you're not prepared.
 More than one off-roader has lost their pride and joy—and their pride—to an incoming tide after getting bogged!

 Here's a handful of proven driving tips to ensure sure your dream day at the beach doesn't turn into a sand-filled nightmare.

 First up: tyre pressures.
 As a general rule, go straight down to 16psi—don't mess around.
-This will approximately double the width of your tyre's footprint that makes contact with the sand, meaning your 4x4 D‑MAX or MU‑X will float across the surface rather than bog down.
-Think of a tank's footprint or a tractor with very wide tyres—it's the width of the tread touching terra firma that allows it to walk over the soft ground.
+This will increase the overall size of your tyre's footprint that makes contact with the sand, meaning your 4x4 D‑MAX or MU‑X will float across the surface rather than bog down.
+Think of a tank's footprint or a tractor with large tyres — it's the length of the tread touching terra firma that allows it to walk over the soft ground.